In Force — Phase 1 active from 1 May 2026

 • Keeping landlord clients informed of material legal changes is a core management duty — not an optional add-on

-• Your agency Terms of Business agreement should already cover routine compliance communication
+• Your agency Terms of Business should already cover routine compliance communication

 • If it does not, that is a gap in your agreement — not grounds for an additional invoice